drand/drand/cmd/relay-gossip/README.md

 ### Relay HTTP

-The gossip relay can also relay directly from a HTTP API.
+The gossip relay can also relay directly from an HTTP API.
 You can also specify multiple endpoints to enable failover.

 ```sh
 drand-relay-gossip run -url=http://127.0.0.1:3002 \